thedevdojo/wave-website/content/docs/guides/using-filament-with-volt.md

 # Using Filament with Volt

-Using Filament with Wave and Volt can make your life a lot easier.
-In this guide we will use the example from the <a href="{ url('/docs/your-functionality' )}">Your Functionality</a> section and show you how to implement the same functionality using the <a href="https://filamentphp.com/docs/tables/installation" target="_blank">Table Builder</a> and the <a href="https://filamentphp.com/docs/forms/installation" target="_blank">Form Builder</a>.
+Using Filament within Wave will speed-up your productivity.
+In this guide we'll use the example from the <a href="{ url('/docs/your-functionality' )}">Your Functionality</a> section to implement the same functionality using the <a href="https://filamentphp.com/docs/tables/installation" target="_blank">Table Builder</a> and the <a href="https://filamentphp.com/docs/forms/installation" target="_blank">Form Builder</a>.

 - [Using Filament with Volt](#using-filament-with-volt)
   - [Using the Table Builder](#using-the-table-builder)